Son of US District Judge Esther Salas killed, husband shot

-A gunman posing as a delivery person shot and killed the 20-year-old son of a federal judge and wounded her husband at their New Jersey home before fleeing, according to judiciary officials.
+NORTH BRUNSWICK, N.J.
+(AP) — A gunman shot and killed the 20-year-old son of a federal judge in New Jersey and shot and injured her husband Sunday at the family home, the state’s chief district judge said.

-The shooting occurred Sunday evening at the North Brunswick home of U.S. District Judge Esther Salas, and killed her son, Daniel, Chief District Judge Freda Wolfson told The Associated Press.
-Her husband, defense lawyer Mark Anderl, was injured in the attack, Wolfson said.
+The shootings occurred at the North Brunswick home of U.S. District Judge Esther Salas, and killed her son, Daniel, Chief District Judge Freda Wolfson told The Associated Press.
+Her husband, defense lawyer Mark Anderl, was injured, Wolfson said.

-Salas was in the basement at the time and wasn’t injured, according to a judiciary official who wasn’t authorized to comment and spoke anonymously to the AP.
+The gunman posed as a delivery driver, according to a judiciary official who wasn’t authorized to comment and spoke anonymously to the AP.
+They said Salas was in the basement at the time and wasn’t injured and her husband is recovering from surgery.

-The perpetrator, believed to be a lone gunman posing as a FedEx delivery person, was not in custody, the official said.
-The U.S. Marshals and the FBI said in a series of tweets that they are looking for one suspect in the shootings.
+The perpetrator, believed to be a lone gunman, was not in custody, the official said.
+The FBI tweeted Sunday night that it’s looking for one suspect in the shootings.

-Daniel Anderl, a college student, was the judge’s only child, the official said.

 Salas, seated in Newark, was nominated by President Barack Obama and confirmed in 2011.
 Prior to that she served as a U.S. Magistrate Judge in New Jersey, after working as an assistant public defender for several years.